Before yoga teacher training registering

 You may feel that you don’t know enough, don’t have enough experience, etc. You may feel that you know less than you thought you knew before You may still decide to teach anyway – and that’s perfect.
 This feeling is more “normal” than you think.

 Just know, that if you want to teach and you are devoted to your personal practice, you are ready to begin teaching.
 If your heart is in it and you have the highest intentions to share this practice with others – you are ready.

-It will change your life
+A Teacher Training will change your life

 Between the learning, meditation, and deepening of your physical practice, you will experience breakthroughs, and probably shed a few tears, but if approached with an open heart, you will emerge on the other side more connected, self-assured and ready to continue the journey.